nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 I always use a version of golang that is installed on my development pc.

-As you see, this step is also excluded from master branch. because I only check whether my code builds or not, and leave the binary alone after build.
+As you see, this step is also excluded from the master branch. because I only check whether my code builds or not, and leave the binary alone after every build.

 #### Test